A step-by-step guide to swapping your points.

 Amex cards for new customers

-The American Express Preferred Rewards credit card earns you one Reward point per £1 spent (so 0.8%) But if you’ve not had any personal Amex cards in the last two years and spend £3,000 in the first three months, you’ll get 20,000 bonus Reward points.
+The American Express Preferred Rewards Gold credit card earns you one Reward point per £1 spent (so 0.67%) But if you’ve not had any personal Amex cards in the last two years and spend £3,000 in the first three months, you’ll get 20,000 bonus Reward points.

-Swap these 1:1 for Nectar points or buy a gift card and this bonus plus points earned from the initial spend would be worth £115.
+Swap these 1:1 for Nectar points or buy a gift card and this bonus plus points earned from the initial spend (so a total of 23,000) would be worth £115.

 Amex cards for existing customers

 There are also a handful of cards which even existing cardholders can get a bonus with, though the high fees often make these less profitable.
-Saying that at the time of writing there are some boosted welcome offers (until 2 November 2020) that are worth considering.
+Saying that, there are times of the year when some welcome offers are boosted.
+I’ll list these here when they happen.